SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/vmware-workspace-one-source.md

 VMware is a leading software company specializing in virtualization and cloud technologies.
 It offers solutions that enhance IT infrastructure, streamline operations, and improve efficiency across various industries.

-The VMware Workspace One source collects the details of the devices and the corresponding applications of each device and send them to Sumo Logic.
+The VMware Workspace One source collects the device details and corresponding list of applications for the devices from the VMware Workspace One platform and send them to Sumo Logic.

 ## Data collected